NLP-404-Not-Found/nlp-project/README.md

 ### Tools & Requirements
-What tools did you use and what version were they?
+<-- What tools did you use and what version were they? -->
 Python version 3.85

-## License
+## Reproduction
-Your permissions for users when reproducing your project.
+Anyone can reproduce this project.

 ## Creators
-<a href="https://github.com/KwameTaylor">Kwame V. Taylor</a>, Data Scientist
+<a href="https://github.com/KwameTaylor">Kwame V. Taylor</a>, Data Scientist<br>
 <a href="https://github.com/adam-gomez">Adam Gomez</a>, Data Scientist